Pittsburgh Parking Lot Booths and Their Attendants

 for Tom M. Johnson

 For the past few years, Tom M. Johnson has taken photographs of Pittsburgh parking booths, identifying with the isolation of each person inside.
 He sees the photos as “symbiotic portraits—the attendant needs the booth for comfort, protection and function; the booth needs the attendant for significance.”
 I tried to reference this with the cover needing the first page to complete the book’s title.
-I needed the internet, phone calls and a few personal visits to compile the number of spaces, hours of operation and rates shown opposite each photo (along with the booth’s GPS coordinates).
+I relied on the internet, phone calls and a few personal visits to compile the number of spaces, hours of operation and rates shown opposite each photo (along with the booth’s GPS coordinates).
 8.75 x 10.5 inches, 40 pages.